Kyoto Imperial Palace and other Imperial Villas in Kyoto

 The first room of the Shokintei

-Ichinoma, or the first room, has a blue and white checkered pattern on the sliding door and tokonoma (alcove).
+Ichinoma, or the first room, has an indigo and white check-patterned paper on the sliding door and tokonoma (alcove).

 Shokatei